Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 Don’t worry about it.

-What I realized is that real fire is imprecise but awesome anyway.
-In fact, when I see the temp rise above my set temperature a few degrees, I like it because I know there’s a real fire burning in there.
+Once I realized that real fire is imprecise but awesome anyway, I learned to relax and let the cooking with smoky fire process happen.
+Now when I see the temp rise above my set temperature a few degrees or I hear the fire roaring in the fire pan, I like it because I know there’s a real fire burning in there.

 Compare Traeger grill features on Traeger’s grill comparison page!